psycopg/psycopg2/doc/src/extras.rst

     Low-level methods for asynchronous connection operation.

-    While with the non-asynchronous connection, a single call to `~start_replication()` handles all the complexity, at times it might be beneficial to use low-level interface for better control, in particular to `~select.select()` on multiple sockets.
+    With the non-asynchronous connection, a single call to `~start_replication()` handles all the complexity, but at times it might be beneficial to use low-level interface for better control, in particular to `~select.select()` on multiple sockets.
 The following methods are provided for asynchronous operation:

     .. method:: read_replication_message(decode=True)